 Montana’s battlefields look a little different than their eastern counterparts because there are Indian memorials and offerings alongside the traditional gravestones and U.S. memorials.

 I’ll warn you- it can be heartbreaking- but it’s important.
 Like most history lessons.

 The four battlefields mentioned below are sacred places.
 They are places to commemorate the many lives that were lost there — which, I suppose, all historic battlefields are meant to do.
 They are cemeteries, after all.

 Rosebud Battlefield State Park and Little Bighorn Battlefield National Monument are on the Warrior Trail — the length of Highway 212 from Little Bighorn to the Montana state line, through places of significance to Native American history of the Great Plains.

 Both of these battlefields can be included in a road trip around Southeast Montana.
-You can follow The Trail to The Little Bighorn through southeast Montana and stand where the warriors and soldiers stood in the months leading up, and immediately following, the Battle at Little Bighorn.
+You can follow The Trail to Little Bighorn through southeast Montana and stand where the warriors and soldiers stood in the months leading up to and immediately following, the Battle at Little Bighorn.